 From here we have a long and exhilarating descent to Guillestre, followed by a beautiful ride through the gorged valley to the foot of the Col d’Izoard.
 The ascent is very beautiful with some of the most dramatic scenery of the journey, and just prior to reaching the main summit the road drops away with a short 0.5km descent into a barren landscape of scree slopes with protruding pinnacles of weathered rock known as the Casse Deserte.
 Soon the road begins to rise again and the famous Bobet and Coppi memorials can be seen mounted on the rocks on the left hand side of the road just before reaching the summit.

-We’ll spend the night in Briancon.
+We’ll spend the night in Briancon or La Salle les Alpes.

 After a few km of relative flat we immediately commence our assault on the Col du Lauteret.
 This climb is a main transitional climb which connects the southern Alps to the northern Alps and beyond to Grenoble.
 The climb is steady all the way to its summit and the kilometres pass surprisingly quickly.